becketalservices/beas-labs-watson-personality-insights-nodejs/README.md

 ## Running locally
   The application uses [Node.js](http://nodejs.org/) and [npm](https://www.npmjs.com/) so you will have to download and install them as part of the steps below.

-1. Copy the credentials from your `personality-insights-service` service in Bluemix to `app.js`, you can see the credentials using:
+1. Copy or rename `.env.dist` to `.env` and provide the credentials from your `personality-insights-service` service in Bluemix, you can see the credentials using:

     ```sh
     $ cf env <application-name>